roytang/blog/content/posts/2008/12/ptq-kyoto-2.md

 _(The decklist above only lists 39 cards&#8230;not sure what the missing 40th card was )_

 The pool was pretty meaty, with lots of removal.
-Unfortunately, removal doesn&'t help if you don&'t draw it.
+Unfortunately, removal doesn't help if you don't draw it.
 I lost round 2 to an opposing Mycoloth without drawing any of my O-rings.
-In round 3 I lost in game 3 to mana screw &#8211; I drew a lot of red burn but the mountain didn&'t come out until I was on my last legs.
+In round 3 I lost in game 3 to mana screw &#8211; I drew a lot of red burn but the mountain didn't come out until I was on my last legs.

 Round 1: 2-1 win